Premier League: Team-by-team guide to the new season

 Odds for the title: 5-2

-Last season’s monumental 96-point effort proved in vain – it will be tough to improve on that while hoping Manchester City stall.
+Last season’s monumental 97-point effort proved in vain – it will be tough to improve on that while hoping Manchester City stall.

 Key man: Last season’s near miss was built on Virgil Van Dijk, the Dutch skipper would be the foundation for another title challenge.